andrewhead/StackSkim/notes/eval/eval46.md

 #### Detecting regex in grep commands

 To detect patterns in grep, we refer to the grep man page to find that patterns may be specified as a positional required argument, or within an optional argument.
 We then check out this commit of the grep source code (corresponding to v2.21).
 We invoke the three commands specified by the `README-hacking`: `./bootstrap`, `./configure`, and `make`.
-Then we modify the code!
+For our particular OS installation, we also had to do the following:
+* when running `./bootstrap`, set the ACLOCAL_PATH variable to point to our local aclocal .m4 files (for our Homebrew installation on OSX, this was `/usr/local/share/aclocal/`).
+* `WERROR_CFLAGS= make -e` for the `make` command.
+For some reason, the gnulib "error" module is automatically included, which has a warning that causes a build failure.
+So we disable build failures based on warnings.
+After this setup, we modified the grep source code.

 #### Detecting regex in sed commands